 The idea of human rights is as simple as it is powerful: all people have a right to be treated with dignity.
 Human rights are the foundation that enables all individuals to lead dignified and independent lives, free from abuse and discrimination.These basic rights encompass civil, political, economic, social, and cultural rights, as well as the collective rights of peoples.

 In line with the United Nations Guiding Principles on Business and Human Rights, Neste has made a commitment to respect human rights and remediate adverse human rights impacts throughout our business operations and value chains.
-Our Human Rights Commitment and Principles are informed by the International Bill of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the UN Women’s Empowerment Principles, the Children's Rights and Business Principles and UN Declaration on the Rights of Indigenous Peoples.
+Our Human Rights Principle is informed by the International Bill of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the UN Women’s Empowerment Principles, the Children's Rights and Business Principles and UN Declaration on the Rights of Indigenous Peoples.
 They are also informed by the UN Global Compact, to which we are a signatory.

 Neste respects the dignity, wellbeing and human rights of our employees, the workers in our supply chain, the communities in which we operate and those affected by our operations.